FastEndpoints/FastEndpoints/README.md

 - [Pique Events](#) - Pique Events allows couples to search, compare and book their All Inclusive Wedding Package in one place.

-- [Hungry Mins](#) - Hungry Minds is an online platform for learning and sharing knowledge with an intricately woven community of like minded people.
+- [Hungry Minds](#) - Hungry Minds is an online platform for learning and sharing knowledge with an intricately woven community of like minded people.